itstreefam/webActivities/README.md

 1. Clone this reprository.

-2. From the main directory of webActivities, go inside the 'node' folder and run ```npm i``` to install all dependencies.
-You might also need to ```npm install express``` and ```npm install cors``` if ```npm i``` did not install those two.

-3. Update the variable 'user_dir' in node/index.js with a folder path that you plan to perform your tasks/work on (i.e. the same workspace as the one in "[Extension Development Host]" VS Code window from codeHistories).
+2. Update the variable 'user_dir' in node/index.js with a folder path that you plan to perform your tasks/work on (i.e. the same workspace as the one in "[Extension Development Host]" VS Code window from codeHistories).

-4. Run ```node index.js``` inside the node folder to start up a localhost node server that can capture the web data information and communicate them to your working folder.
-Keep this node server running in the background.
+3. From the main directory of webActivities in an external terminal, run ```npm run build``` to build the extension.
+Then run ```npm start``` to establish connection between the extension and the node server.
+Keep this node server (i.e. the terminal) running in the background.

-5. Open Google Chrome and go to ```chrome://extensions/```
+4. Open Google Chrome and go to ```chrome://extensions/```

-6. Turn on Developer mode (top right of the browser)
+5. Turn on Developer mode (top right of the browser)

-7. Choose the option "Load unpacked" (under the big word Extension) and select the cloned "webActivities" directory as the folder.
+6. Choose the option "Load unpacked" (under the big word Extension) and select the cloned "webActivities" directory as the folder.

 ## Important notes